 When Sean finally contacted me, I flew out on a Friday afternoon.
 It was $89 rountrip to SFO from MSP plus all the champagne you could drink - even though I was only 19.
 I stayed at his apartment off Lombard and Powell in North Beach while he ran over to Berkeley to pick up the 10 kilo investment.
 It was something called Panama Red.

 As a celebration, we went to the Fillmore to see Chuck Berry.
 He was backed by the Steve Miller Blues Band - the classic lineup (Lonnie Turner, Tim Davis and Jim Peterman) plus James Cooke and minus Boz Skaggs.
 It was a good show.
-My friend told me that Miller shows were always good.
-It was a blend of blues, R&B and Doo Wop.
-On my next trip I saw Miller again - this time at Marty Balin's Matrix.
-I remember them doing Stepping Stone and Mercury Blues but I was particularly impressed with a suite they played which was called Song For Our Ancestors an atmospheric and heavily psychedelic tune - different from everything else they played.
-Boz added a new element, too.
+But then, what do you need when you're getting rock, blues, and Doo Wop with a psychedelic.
+On my next trip two month's later, I saw Miller again - this time at Marty Balin's Matrix and with Boz Skaggs in the lineup.
+I remember them doing Stepping Stone and Mercury Blues and Skaggs' Baby's Calling Me Home", but I was particularly impressed with a suite they played which was called Song For Our Ancestors an atmospheric and heavily psychedelic tune - different from everything else they played.
+Boz added a new depth, too.

 Steve Miller was born to play guitar.
 His mother was a singer and his father, who was a doctor, was a huge jazz fan and amateur recording enginner.
 Les Paul was his godfather.
 Growing up, Miller worked with T-Bone Walker, Paul Butterfield, Howlin' Wolf, Muddy Waters, and Buddy Guy.
 He had a teen band in Dallas at St. Mark's School known as "the Makrsmen".
 He taught his brother how to play bass and taught Boz Scaggs his first guitar chords.
 Scaggs would move into and out of three configurations with Miller.